Lophius piscatorius and Lophius budegassa

 Criterion score: 0.75 info

-Of the total landings of anglerfish from this stock, 11% was beam trawled in 2015 (4% in 2013).
 Beam trawling is associated with substantial damage to seabed flora and fauna and discarding of juvenile fish.
-Because of its body shape, large head and jaw, the introduction of a minimum landing size for these species is not considered a useful or practical management measure.
-However, recent EU marketing standards fixed a minimum weight of 500g for anglerfish.
-A distinction can be made between the type of beam trawlers operating in the southern North Sea and those operating off the south coast of England (ICES Area VII), for example.
-The main distinction is in the size of the vessel and the length of beam used.
+A distinction can be made however between the type of beam trawlers operating in the southern North Sea and those operating off the south coast of England (ICES Area 7), for example.
+The main distinction being in the size of the vessel and the length of beam used.
 Beam trawlers operating in the North Sea are typically 30-45m in length and have an aggregated beam length of 24m (12m beams on each side) in vessels with engines of 800-2,500hp.
 By comparison, a significant number of vessels operating in Area VII are under 24m, have 300hp engines and are restricted by their size and power to an aggregated beam length of 9m.
 Also the majority of beam trawlers in Area VII use wheels on their fishing gear instead of skid shoes.
 This reduces fuel consumption and the impact of the gear on the seabed.
 Trawling is also one of the main fishing methods associated with discarding of unwanted fish, i.e. undersized and/or non-quota and/or over-quota species.
 However, a recent study in the southwest has shown that discards can be reduced by over 50% in some cases, by using new, innovative fishing gear.
 In the UK, fishermen and scientists are leading the way by working in partnership to reduce discarding.
 In 2009-10, an innovative partnership between scientists and volunteers from the Devon beam trawl fleet - nicknamed ‘Project 50%’ - was set-up with an aim to help to protect fish stocks by reducing the amount of commercial juvenile fish discarded overboard by over 50%.
 Results from voluntary trials show an unprecedented overall (both commercial and non-commercial) reduction of 52%, thanks to the development of modified fishing nets.
 Before the project, the Devon beam trawl fleet had one of the highest discard rates of English and Welsh fisheries.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler